Are insurance brokers and other types of market intermediary subject to regulation?

 The Norwegian legislation regarding insurance intermediaries applies to direct insurance mediation as well as reinsurance mediation, save for certain disclosure requirements which do not apply for reinsurance intermediaries.

-Intermediation in insurance contracts is reserved exclusively to insurance brokers as set forth in Article 91 of the LISF.
+As a general rule, intermediation in insurance contracts is reserved exclusively to insurance brokers as set forth in Article 91 of the LISF.

 An insurance broker requires the prior authorisation of the National Insurance and Bonding Commission (“CNSF”) to intermediate.
 For purpose thereof, an application must be filed with the CNSF.